dataform-co/dataform/content/docs/guides/datasets/publish.md

 ---
 title: Publish datasets
-subtitle: Learn how to publish tables and views in your warehouse
+subtitle: Learn how to publish tables and views in your warehouse.
 priority: 0
 ---